redwoodaero/dime-volley-tools/markov_limited_data.md

-# Markov Model for Volleyball Games With Limited Available Data
+# Markov Model To Estimate Expected Points For Volleyball Games With Limited Available Data

 Notes for a potential research paper.